-Meanwhile, large language models (LLMs) have shown promising solutions to similar challenges \cite{GPT4o,qwen2.5,R1,OpenAIo1}.
-OpenAI’s o1 \cite{OpenAIo1} leverages chain-of-thought (CoT) prompting to generate intermediate reasoning steps, while DeepSeek’s R1-Zero \cite{R1} uses reinforcement learning (RL) to improve model behavior through dynamic feedback—without relying on supervised fine-tuning.
+Meanwhile, Large Language Models (LLMs) have shown promising solutions to similar challenges \citep{GPT4o,qwen2.5,R1,OpenAIo1}.
+OpenAI’s o1 \citep{OpenAIo1} leverages Chain-of-Thought (CoT) prompting to generate intermediate reasoning steps, while DeepSeek’s R1-Zero \citep{R1} uses Reinforcement Learning (RL) to improve model behavior through dynamic feedback—without relying on supervised fine-tuning.
 These approaches address key limitations in current VLMs by enabling structured reasoning, unifying task semantics, and supporting feedback-driven optimization, motivating their extension to autonomous driving.

 Several multimodal studies have explored integrating reasoning mechanisms to enhance model capabilities.
-For example, LlamaV-o1 \cite{thawakar2025llamavo1} combines Monte Carlo Tree Search (MCTS) with CoT prompting to improve logical consistency in visual question answering (VQA); VLM-R1 \cite{shen2025vlm} and MM-Eureka \cite{meng2025mm-eureka} apply RL and rule-based supervision to extend reasoning into math and science domains.
-While effective in their domains, these approaches are not designed for the real-time, decision-critical demands of autonomous driving.
-Long-form reasoning chains, common in CoT-based methods, are often too slow or verbose for driving scenarios that require concise, executable outputs.
-AlphaDrive \cite{jiang2025alphadrive} explores the application of RL in autonomous driving, but only within the planning task, and does not address multi-task coordination.
+LlamaV-o1 \citep{thawakar2025llamavo1} combines Monte Carlo Tree Search with CoT prompting to improve logical consistency in Visual Question Answering (VQA); VLM-R1 \citep{shen2025vlm} and MM-Eureka \citep{meng2025mm-eureka} apply RL and rule-based supervision to extend reasoning into science domains.
+While effective in their domains, these approaches are not designed for the decision-critical demands of autonomous driving.
+Long-form reasoning chains, common in CoT-based methods, are often exhibit excessive length and latency for driving scenarios that require concise, executable outputs.
+AlphaDrive \citep{jiang2025alphadrive} explores the application of RL in autonomous driving, but only within the planning task, and does not address multi-task coordination.

-This motivates the development of a unified vision-language framework that supports structured reasoning, reinforcement learning, and multi-task coordination across core autonomous driving tasks.
+This motivates formulating autonomous driving as a structured reasoning process across four stages—perception, prediction, planning, and behavior—and developing a unified vision-language framework for coherent cross-task semantic understanding.

-To this end, we propose AutoDriveRL, a multi-task training framework for VLMs in autonomous driving.
-AutoDriveRL combines language-driven reasoning with task-specific RL strategies, aiming to systematically improve model performance and robustness across core autonomous driving tasks.
+To this end, we introduce AutoDriveRL, which jointly optimizes a unified VLM through task-specific RL signals that enhance each reasoning stage and improve cross-task consistency and robustness.